 Selection criteria should specify the relevant skills, personal qualities and abilities required for the efficient performance of a particular position.
 Selection criteria must be clear, objective and relevant and must not contravene the requirements of any ministerial instructions, regulations or relevant legislation such as the Equal Opportunity Act 2010 and the Public Administration Act 2004.
 In developing selection criteria:

-- criteria must be consistent with the work requirements and classification and, where applicable, range of the position - criteria should be set at a level which enables the selection of applicants of the highest quality - for assistant principals, leading teachers, learning specialists and classroom teachers criteria must be consistent with the key areas from the relevant Ministerial Order - for education support class employees the criteria must be consistent with the role description of the position and the dimensions of work for the relevant salary range - · criteria should be listed in order of importance - criteria that require previous work experience must not be so narrowly specified that only someone who has actually performed that particular job can satisfy the criteria.
+- criteria must be consistent with the work requirements and classification and, where applicable, range of the position - criteria should be set at a level which enables the selection of applicants of the highest quality - for assistant principals, leading teachers, learning specialists and classroom teachers criteria must be consistent with the key areas from the relevant Ministerial Order - for education support class employees, the criteria must be consistent with the role description of the position and the Dimensions of Work for the relevant salary range - criteria should be listed in order of importance - 14 This document was downloaded as a PDF from the Department's Policy and Advisory Library (PAL) www2.education.vic.gov.au/pal.
+To ensure you are accessing the most up-to-date information, please refer to the digital version of this information on the PAL website.

+criteria that require previous work experience must not be so narrowly specified that only someone who has actually performed that particular job can satisfy the criteria